 Previous versions support IPv4 addresses only.

-To verify whether the hostname of a MySQL server is correctly configured, execute the following query to see how the instance reports its own address to other servers and try to connect to that MySQL server from other hosts using the returned address:
+To verify whether the hostname of a MySQL server you have correctly configured, process the following query.
+This query shows how the instance reports its address to other servers and try to connect to that MySQL server from other hosts using the returned address:

 SELECT coalesce(@@report_host, @@hostname);